Obsidian Meaning, Properties, Facts and Photos

-Although lava initially cools fairly rapidly after being expelled, it has insulating properties so the cooling process slows down significantly over time.
+Lava initially cools fairly rapidly but due to insulating properties the cooling process quickly slows down.

-Crystals do not have time to grow if it cools very fast as in hours to days.
-They may start forming after a few weeks but will at best be microscopic.
+Crystals have insufficient time to grow if lava cools very fast as in hours to days.
+They may form after a few weeks but will only be "sub-micron".

-Some of the finest obsidian forms beneath the surface of the earth as molten magma seeps into fractures in rocks.
-These tend to be close to the vent of the volcano.
+Some of the finest obsidian forms beneath the surface of Earth as magma seeps between fractures in rocks.
+This tends to occur close to the vent of the volcano.
 The glass that subsequently forms will often be free from dirt, ash and other impurities.